ValguliousKURO/Game-Engine-Project-GDENG03/README.md

 This is game engine WIP based PardCode's C++ engine tutorial.
 Based from his terms of use, licenses must be kept in the repository and the code.
-As such, I pasted each license comment to most of the scriptsand avoided removing the ones that are already there.
+As such, I pasted each license comment to most of the scripts.
+Still not sure which ones should have the license text so I just put them in most of the code.